On the multivariable generalization of Anderson-Apostol sums: The function

-\end{cor} From Eq.~\eqref{eq5}, we get some identities for the weighted average of the products of $\gcd$-sum functions.
-Taking $f_i*\mu$ in place of $f_i$ and $g_1=\cdots=g_n={\bf 1}$ in Eq.~\eqref{eq5}, we deduce: \begin{cor} With the above notation we have
+\end{corol} From Eq.~\eqref{eq5}, we get some identities for the weighted average of the products of $\gcd$-sum functions.
+Taking $f_i*\mu$ in place of $f_i$ and $g_1=\cdots=g_n={\bf 1}$ in Eq.~\eqref{eq5}, we deduce: \begin{corol} With the above notation we have